tvaneerd/isocpp/observer_ptr.md

 - a smart/raw pointer and an `observer_ptr` both represent the same "platonic" thing (or `observer_ptr` is a strict subset of a pointer, since it offers a subset of functionality).
 Thus conversion (of some form) is worth considering.
 - the conversion is safe.
 The `observer_ptr` won't delete the pointer, etc.  For a smart-pointer, conversion to `observer_ptr` does *not* break the smart-pointer's invariants. (whereas `get()` on a smart-pointer _does_ break (or expose for breakage) a smart pointer's invariants).
 There is a slight concern with dangling (the `observer_ptr` doesn't extend the lifetime of the pointer), but this is the exact same level of concern (and same risk/reward) as with `string_view`.

+This change has been implemented a few implementations without issue.

 2. **_Rename/remove `release()`_** (as it does not transfer ownership)